Harpreet Singh (footballer, born 2002)

-Harpreet Singh (born 1 November 2002) is an Indian professional footballer who plays as a centre back for Indian Arrows in the I-League.
+Harpreet Singh (born 1 November 2002) is an Indian professional footballer who plays as a defender for I-League club Gokulam Kerala.

 Career

 Harpreet, with other three footballers was brought to the Ozone F.C. residential academy from Dibbipura, 50 km off Amritsar, Punjab in 2016.
 Harpreet was signed by Indian Arrows in 2019–20 season.

 He made his professional debut for the Indian Arrows side against Punjab F.C. on 16 December 2019, He started and played full match as Indian Arrows lost 1–0.